karomamczi/base-project-cloned/README.md

 # base-project-cloned

 This one got cloned.
-Let's try to merge it with original one.
+Let's try to merge it with the original.